stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-1/README.md

 How could interfaces be beneficial when creating an external library that someone else could use?

+*An interface variable can reference any class that implements the interface, so different implementations of the interface could easily be swapped out to get different functionalities*

 ## Exercise 3 – Abstract class